Deepayan-S/Footwearcentral/README.md

 - [Netlify](https://www.netlify.com/)
 - [Vercel](https://vercel.com/)

-## License
-This project is licensed under the MIT License.

 ## Credits
-Design and development by [Your Name].
+Design and development by Deepayan.
 Icons and photos are used for demo purposes only.

 ---